j-pride/manual/manual.md

 # Quick Start Tutorial

 This short tutorial gives an introduction into the general working principles of PriDE, based on a simple example.
 It takes less than half an hour to set up a simple PriDE application which allows to perform basic operations on a single database table.
-The directory [examples/quickstart](https://github.com/j-pride/pride.pm/tree/master/src/examples/java/quickstart) of the PriDE delivery contains the complete source code for the tutorial example.
+The package [quickstart](https://github.com/j-pride/manual-example-code/tree/master/src/main/java/quickstart) of the [PriDE manual example code repository on GitHub](https://github.com/j-pride/manual-example-code/) contains the complete source code for the tutorial example.

 Setting up an application includes the following steps: